microsoft/autogen/website/docs/topics/non-openai-models/cloud-based-proxy-servers.md

 as when using OpenAI's models, the primary difference is typically the authentication which is usually handled through an API key.

-Examples of some cloud-based proxy server providers that have OpenAI-compatible API are provided below.
+An example of a cloud-based proxy server provider that has an OpenAI-compatible API is provided below.

 ## Together AI
 ![together.ai](images/togetherai250.png)

-This example, using together.ai, is a group chat between a Python developer and a code reviewer, who are given a coding task.
+This example, using [together.ai](https://www.together.ai/), is a group chat between a Python developer and a code reviewer, who are given a coding task.

 Start by [installing AutoGen](/docs/installation/) and getting your [together.ai API key](https://api.together.xyz/settings/profile).